srich36/TodayILearned/til_docs/TCP-IP/TCP.md

     - Delay in moving data long distances, latencies in transmission equipment
   - 2. Interface/Media bandwidth/data transmission limits:
     - e.g. 9600 bytes/s vs a gigabit per second connection

+## Timeout and Retransmission

+- There are multiple timers TCP keeps track of, including a retransmission, and keepalive timer
+- The retransmission timer grows exponentially (generally doubled) with each retransmission
+  - This is exponential backoff
+- TCP essentially uses round trip time (RTT) standard deviation and averages to set the initial timeout time

+#### Fast Recovery

+- If the sender receives 3 ACK's for the same sequence number (saying the receiver expects that sequence number next), retransmit that sequence even before the retransmission to recover quickly